integralong/integralong.github.io/_pages/about.md

  ☻ **Welcome!**

-#### Lauren A Hyeon Song
+#### Lauren Song  (A Hyeon Song)
 Lauren is a rising junior at the University of Florida studying Mathematics with a strong interest in Bioinformatics and Medical AI.
 She is eager to explore the ever-changing fields of medical AI and bioinformatics.
 Always open to new opportunities and experiences!

-Outside of work, you can find her traveling, reading books, or enjoying winter sports in the snow.
+Outside of work, you can find her traveling, watching movies and dramas, or enjoying winter sports in the snow.

 ---